ga4gh-beacon/beacon-network/docs/adminGuide/beacon-aggregator.md

 ## Meta-Beacon

 The Beacon Aggregator is itself a standard Beacon v2.
-As it is created to query other Beacons, it is referred to as Meta-Beacon.
+As it is created to query other Beacons, it is also referred to as Meta-Beacon.

 In order to differentiate the Meta-Beacon to a simple Beacon, besides having aggregation functionalities, we have listed the following additional properties: